jpmorganchase/salt-ds/.changeset/plenty-schools-fix.md

 "@salt-ds/lab": minor
 ---

-Removed `onClose` prop from `Overlay`, onOpenChange is called for events that open/close the overlay.
+Removed the `onClose` prop from `Overlay`, `onOpenChange` is now called for events that open/close the overlay.

 ```tsx
 export const ControlledOverlay = () => {